 Whatever we are doing for the least of these, we do for Christ.
 Our families grow empathy as we extend compassion and it gives us a front row seat to seeing God's kingdom growing here on earth.
 Mercy is a challenge in our individualistic, self-centered society.
 Tony Campolo states,“If we were to set out to establish a religion in polar opposition to the Beatitudes Jesus taught, it would look strikingly similar to the pop Christianity that has taken over the airwaves of North America.”
 How is your family demonstrating mercy?

 God wants us to live with purity within our hearts, having an undivided loyalty to him.
 Our families are a place for us to model hearts that desire God alone.
+This means focusing our hearts on the things that matter to God and not flirt with temptations.
+We can only live with a pure heart when we are dwelling with God and empowered by his strength.
 Can others see your desire to follow God?

 Set an example of peace within your home.
 Choose to let kindness and love guide your conversations and even your disagreements!
 Donald R. Clymer states,"Peacemaking is the result of not only taking the beatitudes seriously, but living them.
 It involves right relationships."
+We can choose to follow the heart of God and dwell in peace with one another.
 How is your family modeling peace in your home?

 When we follow God, there will be opposition to us and our beliefs.
 It's not easy to endure, but God assures us his kingdom is for those who have faced persecution.
+God walks with us through even the most painful circumstances that we face in life.
 Are you trusting God to handle your challenges?

 When we follow Christ, we will face opposition.
 We can be assured that Jesus understands the pain that we face and that he will ultimately make things right.
 In God's strength we can handle whatever challenges we face in life.
 How might God be equipping your family for the challenges that you face?